caldav4j/caldav4j/README.md

 # License

-CalDAV4j is licensed under the Apache 2.0 License Copyright © 2005-2007 Open Source Application Foundation
+CalDAV4j is licensed under the Apache 2.0 License
+ - Copyright © 2005-2007 Open Source Application Foundation
+ - Copyright © 2007 - Present Individual Contributors

-# Contributing Organizations
+# Contributing Organizations and Individuals

+ * Organizations
- * Par-Tec
+   - Par-Tec
+   - OSAFoundation (No longer contributing)
- * OSAFoundation
+ * Individuals
+   - Roberto Polli (@ioggstream)
+   - Ankush Mishra (@The_Antimist)
+   - Mark Hobson (@markhobson)
+   - Bobby Rullo

 # Changelog

-CalDAV4j 0.9.1 is the current (tagged) release.
+CalDAV4j 0.9.1 is the current (tagged) release and 1.0-SNAPSHOT is the current development branch.

 ```
+In 1.0.x (http4client-dev):

+  * Migration from Apache HttpClient 3.x to HttpClient 4.x
+  * Update java version to 8, and iCal4j to v3.0.1
+  * Change the package structure from `org.osaf.caldav4j` to `com.github.caldav4j`
+  * More consistent API throughout, with Apache Jackrabbit WebDAV
+  *

-In 0.9.x (master) we're working on:
+In 0.9.x (master):

   * major cleanup, deprecated methods removal
   * based on jackrabbit

-In 0.8.x we're working on
+In 0.8.x includes:

   * fine-grained ACL support 15%
   * small refinement to simplify code